mapilido74/DDP_Pro_Part2/index.md

 ---
-title       : Tooth Growth Explorer subtitle    : Some Exploratory Analysis author      : Pilar Liria job         : framework   : io2012        # {io2012, html5slides, shower, dzslides, ...}
+title       : Tooth Growth
+subtitle    : Some Exploratory Analysis author      : Pilar Liria job         : framework   : io2012        # {io2012, html5slides, shower, dzslides, ...}
 highlighter : highlight.js  # {highlight.js, prettify, highlight}
 hitheme     : tomorrow      #
-widgets     : [ggplot2, psych, datasets, xtable, RColorBrewer]
+widgets     : [ggplot2, psych, datasets, reshape, xtable, RColorBrewer]
-ext_widgets : {rCharts: ["libraries/nvd3"]}
+ext_widgets : {rCharts: libraries/nvd3}
 mode        : selfcontained # {standalone, draft}
 ---

 ## Introduction

 This document analyzes the **ToothGrowth** data in the R datasets pacakage.
-The goal of  this report is to show the effect of vitamina C on Tooth Growth in Guinea Pigs.
+The goal of  this report is to show the effect of vitamina C on Tooth Growth in guinea pigs.

 The document includes multiBarchar (instead of Boxplot)  and some summary reports related with the data.